-S2R Create Space offers disabled access and facilities on the groun floor.
-If you are joining a session and require disable access, please contact us so that we can make the relevant arrangements.
+S2R Create Space offers disabled access and facilities on the ground floor.
+If you are joining one of our sessions and require disabled access, please contact us so that we can make the relevant arrangements.

 What facilities does S2R Create Space provide?